therealdreg/lsrootkit/README.md

 Execute: ./lsrootkit

-**Very Important: if lsrootkit process crash you can have a rootkit in the system with some bugs: memory leaks etc. **
+**Very Important: if lsrootkit process crash you can have a rootkit in the system with some bugs: memory leaks etc.**

-Real scenario example: vlany rootkit crash the process because their readdir hook:
+Real scenario example: vlany rootkit crash the process because their readdir hook

 ![vlanycrash](https://github.com/David-Reguera-Garcia-Dreg/lsrootkit/blob/master/vlanybrute.png)